agata-anastazja/CV/README.md

 ### Who am I

-Graduate Node.js & Rails developer looking to grow and learn.
+Node.js & Rails developer looking to grow and learn.
 I'm comfortable with **Ruby**, **Javascript**, **HTML** and basics of **CSS**.
 Currently learning **Clojure(Script)** and working on my project - a node.js web-app for sharing social experiences to break the cultural iceberg.
-Interested in good organisation of work, especially Theory of Constraints and effective ways to communicate via Non-Violent Communication.
+Interested in good organisation of work, especially Theory of Constraints and effective ways to communicate, also using Non-Violent Communication techniques.
 In my first position I'd like to be both **supported** and **challenged**.
 I like to think of myself as a **cheerful** person that improves the mood of people around me.

 ## My skills

-- Ruby, Sinatra, Rails
-- Javascript, Node.js, jQuery
-- basics of Clojure
-- basics of Python
-- HTML, basics of CSS
-- Linux, command line, git
+**Leadership**
+Both the practice project and the final project I worked on were my ideas brought to life by my short presentations at brainstorming sessions and excellent, clear vision.
+Now, did anyone see my glasses?

+**Agile methodology**
+While at Makers Academy, we either paired or worked in self-organised teams, so to facilitate organisation had stand ups and retros.
+Great, focused discussions led to effective decision making, and each team member contributed.
+Nod, nod.

+**Lean start up methodology**
+Fail quick, not big.
+Invite me for an interview, give me a test.
+There is more to 'Lean start up' you say?
+Great, the test has started already.

+**TDD**
+Start with a test.
+I will make that test pass.

+**Problem Solving**
+If you're reading this chances are you're looking for a junior developer.
+I'm a great junior developer (or at least a funny one, I'll let you decide that).
+There, problem solved.
+I rest my case.

 ## Projects
 Project | Description | Technologies | Timeframe | Testing